engtuncay/engtuncay.github.io/php/php-oop-02-classes.md

 // bool(true)
 ```

---end--
+--end of w3--

 ## Article - Typed Properties in PHP 7.4

 Source : https://php.watch/versions/7.4/typed-properties

 PHP 7.4 finally brings typed properties.
-This is a feature I have been looking forward, and I have been spending some quality time working on my existing projects to add support for typed properties.

 With typed properties, you can set a type for all class properties.
 When a type is set, PHP engine prevents anyone from setting a different type to the class property.

 ```php
 class Example {